XITRIX/Moonlight-Switch/README.md

 USB keyboard working as well.

 ## Gamepad
 By default Switch gamepad configured as X360 gamepad (A/B and X/Y swapped).

-Multiple gamepad currently not supported.
+Key mapping availale in application settings.

+Up to 5 gamepads (includes handheld mode) supported.
+Half of joycons are also supported.

 ## Ingame overlay
 To open overlay, press - and + key simultaneously by default or Hold ESC on keyboard.

-Key combination and holding time are configurable in settings (gamepad only).
+Key combination and holding time are configurable in settings.

 # Localization
 - English (100%)
 - Russian (100%)
-- German (94%)
+- German (86%)
-- Spanish (94%)
+- Spanish (72%)
-- Japanese (92%)
+- Japanese (70%)
+- Chinese (simplified) (86%)
-- Czech (93%) - unsupported yet, as HOS has no such system language
+- Czech (70%) - unsupported yet, as HOS has no such system language

 ## Contribution
 If you'd like to improve existing language, or add a new one, follow the instruction: